If you are looking for a new cell phone plan, you may have come across Cricket Wireless and its affordable prepaid plans.

 Cricket Wireless uses AT&T’s network for coverage.

-It covers 285 million people, or over 85% of Americans.
+AT&T 5G covers 295 million people, or over 85% of Americans.

-Cricket Wireless gets full access to AT&T’s 5G and 5G+ networks.
+Cricket Wireless gets full access to both AT&T’s 5G and 5G+ networks.
 AT&T’s regular 5G network boasts impressive coverage while using the new 5G technologies.
 The AT&T 5G+ network uses mid-band spectrum to deliver substantially faster cellular data speeds.

 AT&T’s combination of a robust coverage footprint and reasonable data speeds have it ranking as the #1 best network in many states.